nidhimeena-14/genai-mock-interview-platform/README.md

-# 🤖  Gen AI Mock Interview Platform
+# 🤖  Gen AI Mock Interview Platform Customized by Nidhi Meena

 A cutting-edge, AI-powered web application for mock interviews, enabling users to practice job interviews with AI-generated questions and receive detailed video analysis.
 Built using Google Vertex AI (Gemini-2.0-flash) and FastAPI, it offers realistic question generation, speech-to-text transcription, and performance feedback—ideal for job seekers and interview prep.